Trump says US not currently considering a nationwide lockdown - KTVZ

 Trump says US not currently considering a nationwide lockdown

-President Donald Trump said that he does not anticipate needing a federal lockdown similar to what California and New York have implemented to combat the coronavirus pandemic.
+President Donald Trump said at Friday’s briefing that he does not anticipate needing a federal lockdown after California and New York implemented stay-at-home orders to combat the coronavirus pandemic.

 When asked if there would be any consideration to a federal lockdown to keep people in their homes, the President said: “I don’t think so.”